metacraft-labs/dvt-circuits/doc/dkg_verification.md

    These commitments are published to the public board to enable verifiable consistency checks.

 4. **Share Distribution:**
    Participants privately send encrypted shares (i.e., evaluations of their polynomial), along with any additional data required to prove correctness — such as the verification vector — to each of the other participants.
 The verification vector helps recipients verify the validity of the share without needing to know the sender's secret polynomial.
-A dispute mechanism is often included to handle missing or invalid shares via public challenges. (shares can be posted publicly in encrypted)
+A dispute mechanism is included to handle missing or invalid shares via public challenges (shares can be posted publicly in encrypted).

 5. **Verification and Acknowledgment:**
    Upon receiving shares from others, each participant: